emilycheatham/p1_yoga_for_you/README.md

 ### All users

 - All users want to be able to confortably view and access the wesbite on different devices.
-- Active tags have been added to menus to allow screen readers to see which page is currently open.
-- Aria labels have been added on all images across the site to provide information to screen readers.
-- Scope labels have been used on the table to aid screen readers to view the information

 ___